-All GCU students are automatically members of the Students' Association and it's our mission to make sure they are properly represented.
+As a GCU student you are automatically a member of the Students' Association and it's our mission to make sure you are properly represented.

-The Students' Association also supports the Class Representatives elected by every level of every programme in the university by providing training and advice.
+The Students' Association also supports the Class Representatives who are the heart of representation and are elected from every level of every programme in the university by providing training and advice throughout the year.
 Because not all issues raised can be resolved at a programme level, we also appoint nine School Officers to work with Class Representatives to raise issues at higher levels within the university.
 School Officers are paid a small amount of money to recognise the commitment required by their role.

 Representation doesn't stop at the edge of the campus, your Students' Association is a member of the National Union of Students (NUS).As part of NUS we work together with representatives from colleges and universities across Scotland and the UK.
-Collectively we work to make sure that the views of all of our students are represented at a national level whether we are discussing tuition fees, student visas, HMO licenses or anything else decided by the government.
+Collectively we work to make sure that the views of all of our students are represented at a national level whether we are discussing tuition fees, student visas, HMO licenses or anything else decided by Scottish or Westminster governments.

 Your Students' Association is here to stand up for you.